Baptisms are held every

 United States, in conformity with Canon 1246, are as

-- Jan.
-1, the Solemnity of Mary, Mother of God.
+- January 1, Solemnity of Mary, Mother of God.

-- Thursday of the Sixth Week of Easter, the Solemnity of
+- Thursday of the Sixth Week of Easter, Solemnity of

-- Aug.
-15, the Solemnity of the Assumption of the Blessed
+- August 15, Solemnity of the Assumption of the Blessed

-- Dec.
-8, the Solemnity of the Immaculate Conception.
+- December 8, Solemnity of the Immaculate Conception.

-- Dec.
-25, the Solemnity of the Nativity of our Lord Jesus
+- December 25, Solemnity of the Nativity of our Lord Jesus

 or on a Monday, the precept to attend Mass is abrogated.

-This decree of the NCCB was approved and confirmed by
+This decree of the USCCB was approved and confirmed by